 A modern Italian kitchen with an old-world charm

-From being an area which was largely avoided other than at mealtimes, the Italian kitchen began to take pride of place in the household.
+From being an area largely avoided other than at mealtimes, the Italian kitchen began to take pride in its presence in the house.
 It was a well-lighted, comfortable and often spacious place to be, because the people at the dining table did not have to tolerate any smoke or smell.

 The Modern Italian Kitchen